3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds: Experiments

 \subsection{Additional Experiments}

 We evaluate the pre-training performance of \method{} under limited resources.
 Furthermore, based on qualitative results, we analyze the zero-shot segmentation performance.

-{\textbf{Impact of limited resources.}} In this experiment, we evaluate the effect of \method{} under limited resorces for downstream tasks.
-On ScanNet semantic segmentation, we restrict the number of training scenes to \{1\%, 5\%, 10\%, 40\%\}, and separately limit the number of annotated point clouds to \{20, 50, 100, 200\}.
+{\textbf{Impact of limited resources.}} In this experiment, we evaluate the effect of \method{} under limited resources for downstream tasks.
+On ScanNet semantic segmentation, we restrict the number of training scenes to \{1\%, 5\%, 10\%, 20\%\}, and separately limit the number of annotated point clouds to \{20, 50, 100, 200\}.
 As shown in Table~\ref{tab:data-efficiency}, our method provides clear gains even when both the number of training samples and the amount of supervision are heavily constrained.
-For all settings except for 1\% and 5\%, \method{} achieves higher segmentation accuracy than Sonata trained with real 3D scans.
-The drop in very small-data regimes can be attributed to the domain gap between real point clouds and video-generated point clouds.
+LAM3C remains competitive under limited supervision and consistently outperforms the ScanNet only Sonata baseline, while approaching or exceeding stronger Sonata variants in several settings.

+{\textbf{Disentangling the contributions of \method and \data.}} When pre-trained on ScanNet, the two self-supervised methods, Sonata and \method, perform comparably, indicating that our proposed self-supervised method does not provide inherent gains on curated 3D scans, as shown in Table~\ref{tab:synergy}.
+In contrast, on \data-1k, \method substantially outperforms Sonata, indicating that the improvement arises from the learning design rather than the dataset alone.
+Taken together, \data provides scalable scan-free pre-training data, while \method is essential for learning effectively from noisy reconstructed point clouds.

 {\textbf{Qualitative results.}} This experiment qualitatively evaluates zero-shot recognition by using PCA.
 As shown in Fig.~\ref{fig:qualitative_results}, \method{} produces clear segmentation of local structures such as desks even in a zero-shot setting.
-This result indicates that video-generated point clouds preserve enough coarse geometric cues to learn representations for 3D-SSL directly from video.
+This result indicates that VGPC preserve enough coarse geometric cues to learn representations for 3D-SSL directly from video.
 At the same time, \method{} exhibits less coherent global structure compared to Sonata trained with real 3D scans.
 For example, floor edges show lower contrast, and the floor boundaries appear more blurred in the PCA space.
 This behavior is expected because $\pi^3$ reconstructions provide approximate 3D representations with variations in coordinate frames and scale, which makes it more difficult for the model to learn globally consistent scene geometry than when the model is pre-trained on accurate 3D scans.